writethedocs/www/docs/conf/portland/2018/news/volunteers-shirts-tickets.rst

 - `Twilio <https://www.twilio.com/>`_
 - `Cloud Native Computing Foundation <https://www.cncf.io/>`_

 We're excited about the new Job Fair this year, along with the other normal sponsorship activies that we have had in past years.

-If you're company is hiring or looking to learn more from our community, you can find for information for `Portland`_ & `Prague`_ sponsorships.
+If your company is hiring or looking to learn more from our community, you can find for information for `Portland`_ and `Prague`_ sponsorships.

 .. _Portland: http://www.writethedocs.org/conf/portland/2018/sponsors/prospectus/
 .. _Prague: http://www.writethedocs.org/conf/prague/2018/sponsors/prospectus/